docker-flow/docker-flow-proxy/docs/usage.md

 |usersSecret  |Suffix of Docker secret from which credentials will be taken for this service.
 Files must be a comma-separated list of credentials (<user>:<pass>).
 This suffix will be prepended with `dfp_users_`.
 For example, if the value is `mysecrets` the expected name of the Docker secret is `dfp_users_mysecrets`.|No| |monitoring|
 |usersPassEncrypted|Indicates whether passwords provided by `users` or `usersSecret` contain encrypted data.
 Passwords can be encrypted with the command `mkpasswd -m sha-512 password1`|No|false|true|

+## Reconfigure TCP Mode Parameters

-The following query parameters can be used when `reqMode` is set to `tcp`.
+The following query parameters can be used only when `reqMode` is set to `tcp`.

+!!! warning
+    If multiple TCP services are defined to use the same `srcPort`, `serviceDomain` must be set for those services.

 |Query        |Description                                                                     |Required|Default|Example      |
 |-------------|--------------------------------------------------------------------------------|--------|-------|-------------|